opensearch-project/opensearch-build/README.md

 #### Min Snapshots

-Snapshots for core engine can be downloaded and used in CI's, local development, etc using below links:
+Snapshots for OpenSearch core/min can be downloaded and used in CI's, local development, etc using below links:

-OpenSearch:

 Linux:
 ```